carbon-language/carbon-lang/flang/documentation/parsing.md

   is an instance of `std::variant<>`

-The use of these patterns is a design convenience, and exceptions to them are common where it makes better sense to do so.
+The use of these patterns is a design convenience, and exceptions to them are common where it makes better sense to write custom definitions.

-Parse tree entities should be viewed as values, not objects.
+Parse tree entities should be viewed as values, not objects, and their addresses should not be abused for purposes of identification.
 They are assembled with C++ move semantics during parse tree construction.
 Their default and copy constructors are deliberately deleted in their declarations.